 |Approximate SAT Score Accepted||2235 (class of 2020), roughly equivalent to 1530 on the new SAT|

 This Blog Includes:

-Application for Harvard University
+- Documents Required for Harvard University

-Harvard Acceptance Rate at the Undergraduate Level
+Harvard University Acceptance Rate

 Every year, Harvard gets nearly 40,000 applications for its limited undergraduate positions.
 In 2017, the college accepted 5.2% of the candidates.
 Since then its acceptance rate has seen a slight decrease every year due to an increase in the number of applicants.
 Being one of the most venerated universities in the world, the acceptance rate is competitive with individuals from all over the world contending for limited seats.

 More than 22,000 students are enrolled at Harvard University out of which 15,250 are enrolled in graduate and professional studies programs.
 With an acceptance rate of 3.1%, Harvard is in tough competition for PhD and other professional courses.
 Nearly 5% of international students are enrolled in post-graduation programs every year.